 Their life stories are a testament to the strength of the human spirit and our potential to stay committed to those morals that form the imprint of our soul.
-Authentic happiness and abundance can never be enjoyed and appreciated if we can’t feel good about how we attained it.
-The most exalted form of success is when you’re able to achieve it without having to compromise your core values.
+We can never feel truly happy if we don’t feel good about how we attained it.
+The most exalted form of success is when you’re able to access joy without having to compromise your core values.

-Although everyone has unique beliefs that are important to them on a personal level, I believe these five things shouldn’t be compromised:
+Although everyone has unique beliefs that they stick with, these five things shouldn’t be compromised on by anyone:

 1. Your (and your loved ones) safety and sense of security: This one goes without saying – if anyone or anything puts the safety of you or your loved ones at risk, you need to back off.
 As we mature, we develop stronger instincts for sniffing out these situations.
 Younger people are more prone to making rash decisions that can cause harm because of their gullibility and inexperience.
 Drunk driving, consuming illegal drugs, and other high-risk behaviors have caused incredible psychological damage and ended too many lives too soon.
 It’s imperative to exercise self-control and listen to our gut.
 It will alert us when something isn’t right.